-Sex differences in cognitive abilitiesso it’s intriguing that Damore chooses to ignore this vast literature to focus on personality.
-The reason, however, quickly becomes clear when we look at the evidence: namely, there’s women should make worse programmers.
+Sex differences in cognitive abilities have been well-studied, so it’s intriguing that Damore chooses to ignore this vast literature to focus on personality.
+The reason, however, quickly becomes clear when we look at the evidence: namely, there’s zero evidence that suggests women should make worse programmers.
 On average, women score slightly worse on certain spatial reasoning problems and better on verbal tests.
 Their overall problem-solving abilities are equal.
 Women used to score worse on math, but inclusive environments negate that difference.
-Even the (relatively robust) difference in spatial reasoning can vanish when women are asked to .
-The only of coding competency by sex found that women were more likely than men to have their GitHub contributions accepted — but if they were project outsiders, this was true only if their gender was hidden.
+Even the (relatively robust) difference in spatial reasoning can vanish when women are asked to picture themselves as male.
+The only published study of coding competency by sex found that women were more likely than men to have their GitHub contributions accepted — but if they were project outsiders, this was true only if their gender was hidden.

-As Yonatan Zunger, empathy and collaboration are also central to competency, especially at senior levels.
-Published results confirm this: in a that attempted to identify the factors that influence software engineers’ success, the most important attribute was being “team oriented”.
+As Yonatan Zunger explained, empathy and collaboration are also central to competency, especially at senior levels.
+Published results confirm this: in a study that attempted to identify the factors that influence software engineers’ success, the most important attribute was being “team oriented”.
 Neuroticism might hold women back from promotions, but there’s no evidence it makes them worse at their jobs.

 Thus, to say there’s “significant overlap” in male/female abilities is a massive understatement.
 There’s no evidence that any known sex differences make women worse at software engineering.